brian-clemont/sound-reactive-LED-arduino/README.md

 Its about a mini LED tower powered using arduino (nano ATmega328 CH340G). where the LEDs just dont light up, but are reacted by sound input
 ```
-note:The LED's are standard RGB not addressable
+note:The LED's are standard RGB not the addressable ones
 ```
 ## Table of Contents